Earth: Origin of life and evolution

 Chemical reactions led to the first self-replicating molecules about four billion years ago.
 A half billion years later, the last common ancestor of all current life arose.
 The evolution of photosynthesis allowed the Sun's energy to be harvested directly by life forms.
 The resultant molecular oxygen (O2) accumulated in the atmosphere and due to interaction with ultraviolet solar radiation, formed a protective ozone layer (O3) in the upper atmosphere.
 The incorporation of smaller cells within larger ones resulted in the development of complex cells called eukaryotes.
 True multicellular organisms formed as cells within colonies became increasingly specialized.
 Aided by the absorption of harmful ultraviolet radiation by the ozone layer, life colonized Earth's surface.
 Among the earliest fossil evidence for life is microbial mat fossils found in 3.48 billion-year-old sandstone in Western Australia, biogenic graphite found in 3.7 billion-year-old metasedimentary rocks in Western Greenland, and remains of biotic material found in 4.1 billion-year-old rocks in Western Australia.
 The earliest direct evidence of life on Earth is contained in 3.45 billion-year-old Australian rocks showing fossils of microorganisms.

 During the Neoproterozoic, 1000 to 539 Ma, much of Earth might have been covered in ice.
 This hypothesis has been termed "Snowball Earth", and it is of particular interest because it preceded the Cambrian explosion, when multicellular life forms significantly increased in complexity.
 Following the Cambrian explosion, 535 Ma, there have been at least five major mass extinctions and many minor ones.
-Apart from the proposed current Holocene extinction event, the most recent was 66 Ma, when an asteroid impact triggered the extinction of the non-avian dinosaurs and other large reptiles, but largely spared small animals such as insects, mammals, lizards and birds.
-Mammalian life has diversified over the past 66 Mys, and several million years ago an African ape species gained the ability to stand upright.
+Apart from the proposed current Holocene extinction event, the most recent was 66 Ma, when an asteroid impact triggered the extinction of non-avian dinosaurs and other large reptiles, but largely spared small animals, such as insects, mammals, lizards, and birds.
+Mammalian life has diversified over the past 66 Mys, and several million years ago, an African ape species gained the ability to stand upright.
 This facilitated tool use and encouraged communication that provided the nutrition and stimulation needed for a larger brain, which led to the evolution of humans.
 The development of agriculture, and then civilization, led to humans having an influence on Earth and the nature and quantity of other life forms that continues to this day.